durkdev/DROP/README.md

+# Menu Crawl Legacy Branch of DROP.
+So this branch is just preserve progress in the direction of the EvMenu based dungeon crawl mechanic in case I want to come back to it.
+Lets try not to delete this branch.

 # Welcome to Dungeon Rip-off Plus+!
 We will have FISHING!!
 Tricks, traps and deadly Rock Paper Scissors dueling.
 Stay tuned.
 Also there is some discussion in the [Wiki](https://github.com/durkdev/DROP/wiki).
 Should we continue to use the Wiki for idea development?